Unification of Commercial Law: The Role of the Dominant Economy

 36 Pages Posted: 24 Apr 2012 Last revised: 14 Aug 2017

 The economy of a state (‘dependent state’) may depend relatively more upon the economy of another, less dependent, state (‘dominant state’) than vice versa.
-This paper shows how the ‘dominant state’ can wield leverage over the issue of which legal rules to include in a uniform commercial law.
-In the preparation of a uniform commercial law, the ‘dependent state’ looks more likely to make a trade-off between increased interstate economic activity and applying less-preferred legal rules.
+This paper explains why the ‘dominant economy’ can wield leverage over the issue of which legal rules to include in a uniform commercial law.
+In the preparation of a uniform commercial law, the ‘dependent state’ looks more likely to make the tradeoff between increased interstate economic activity and applying less-preferred legal rules.
 Within the conceptual framework of historical and comparative institutional analysis (HCIA), an empirical study is offered of several well-known attempts to unify (and codify) divergent bodies of commercial (common) law in the past two centuries.